-From the sparking lights of the Eiffel Tower at night to the art-filled squares of Montmartre, Paris’ reputation as one of the most romantic cities in the world is well deserved.
+From the sparkling lights of the Eiffel Tower at night to the art-filled squares of Montmartre, Paris’ reputation as one of the most romantic cities in the world is well deserved.
 It’s also the ultimate destination for haute couture shopping, gourmet dining and appreciating fine culture.
 Whether you’re traveling to the City of Light with family or looking for a once-in-a-lifetime luxury retreat, read on to see the best accommodations that Paris has to offer.

 The four-star Hotel la Tamise enjoys a sophisticated location opposite the historic Tuileries Garden.
 From here, you can walk to several iconic Paris attractions — including the Louvre Museum and Musée d’Orsay.
 Built in the 19th century as a stately mansion, the hotel has hosted European aristocrats, visiting dignitaries and the fashion elite of the 1970s.
 Although its amenities are modest in comparison with some of the city’s larger hotels, this welcoming 19-bedroom boutique offers a level of service that allows it to stand out from the crowd.

 Each of the elegant guestrooms are adorned with luxury fabrics, including velvet, leather and brass.
 Soundproofing ensures that you get a good night’s sleep, while modern comforts include a satellite TV, a laptop and a Nespresso machine.
 The Family Suite connects a Superior and Classic room and provides spectacular Tuileries views.
-Head to hotel restaurant La Tamise for pastries by legendary delicatessen Fauchon or pair fine French vintages with... mouthwatering seasonal cuisine.
-Other benefits include complimentary WiFi and 24-hour room service.
+Head to hotel restaurant La Tamise for pastries by legendary delicatessen Fauchon or pair fine French vintages with mouthwatering seasonal cuisine.
+Other benefits include complimentary Wi-Fi and 24-hour room service.

 Situated a few minutes’ walk from the Arc de Triomphe and the Champs-Élysées, Hotel Ekta offers incredible budget rates that belie its upmarket city center location and its fashionable interiors.
 Choose from 25 air-conditioned rooms and suites, all decorated in bold, 70s-inspired style.
-Rooms are small, but perfectly formed, with a private bathroom, a Smart TV and an espresso machine.
+Rooms are small, but perfectly formed, with a private bathroom, a Smart TV, and an espresso machine.
 If you find yourself with cash to spare, upgrade to a terrace room or a suite suitable for friends and family.

 Breakfast is served in the hotel dining room or in the comfort of your own guestroom.
-Although there’s no restaurant on-site, room service is available from 6 p.m. to midnight.
+Although there’s no restaurant on-site, room service is available from 6 PM to midnight.
 The lounge bar is perfect for a quiet drink before dinner; while the surrounding area is full of eclectic dining and drinking options.
 For recommendations, ask the 24-hour concierge.
-Private parking is available at a reasonable rate of €30/ day, and WiFi is free.
+Private parking is available at a reasonable rate of €30/ day, and Wi-Fi is free.

 The five-star Maison Souquet is located opposite the Moulin Rouge, near the cobbled streets of bohemian Montmartre.
 Designed for those in search of the perfect blend of luxury and intimacy, the boutique was once a Belle Époque pleasure house.
 Today, it embodies the area’s decadent spirit through lavish decor and an impressive commitment to life’s finer things.
 Each of the 20 rooms and suites are adorned with exquisite silks and named for famous courtesans.

-Your private sanctuary comes complete with Hermès toiletries, a private bar and a Smart TV.
+Your private sanctuary comes complete with Hermès toiletries, a private bar, and a Smart TV.
 Each morning, breakfast is served in the secluded winter garden; while the hotel restaurant serves fine French cuisine and signature cocktails in front of a monumental fireplace.
 For special occasions, you can arrange private use of the planetarium-themed spa.
 A team of professional butlers are on hand to attend to your every whim.

 Centrally located between Gare du Nord and the famous Palais Garnier opera house, Residence Nell is the ideal choice for families hoping to explore the city on their own terms.
 Le Peletier metro station is a three-minute walk away — putting the best of Paris at your fingertips.
-The hotel has 17 apartments and studios, each one geared towards family entertainment with a 36” TV, free WiFi and an iPod dock.
+The hotel has 17 apartments and studios, each one geared towards family entertainment with a 36” TV, free Wi-Fi and an iPod dock.

 The largest apartment has two bedrooms and a separate living room.
 All floorplans include a kitchenette, making it easy to keep your family vacation within budget.
 Best of all, a daily housekeeping service ensures that Mom and Dad get a break by taking care of the washing up.
-In-room massages can be booked at reception, while room service is on-hand when you don’t feel like cooking.Continue to 5 of 9 below.
+In-room massages can be booked at reception, while room service is on-hand when you don’t feel like cooking.